Share this Article

-[Editor's note: An earlier version of this post was published in May 2019.
-We are presenting it again here as part of our summer 2019 Best of Brick week.]
+[Editor's note: An earlier version of this post was published in July 2020.
+We are presenting it again here as part of our holiday Best of Brick week.]

 1. There's a lot more to a neighborhood than meets the eye

-Let’s face it, your biggest struggle—aside from reckoning with the existential terror of living in a city of 8.5 million people—will be finding a place to live.
-So start with the basic question: How well do you know the city?
+Start with a basic question: How well do you know the city?
 If the answer is “I’ve visited once,” or “Brooklyn is a neighborhood, right?” you should definitely engage in some on-the-ground research.

-Grab yourself a short-term rental and do some recon on a few neighborhoods you think you might like.
-This will allow you to learn things that you just can’t fully grasp from internet research, like how long the walk to the subway really is, the quality of the produce selection at the local supermarket, and how the area feels at night.
+One option is to find yourself a short-term rental and do some recon on a few neighborhoods you think you might like.
+This will allow you to learn things you can’t fully grasp from internet research, like how long the walk to the subway really is, the quality of the produce selection at the local supermarket, and how the area feels at night.
 Sure, there’s a lot you can learn online, but never underestimate the importance of getting a feel for a place.
 If that’s not possible, at least take a virtual stroll around the area using Google Street View.

-The real estate search site StreetEasy includes public school zoning information for each listing (again, confirm with the school that your address falls within its catchment).
-For more detailed school info, go to the Department of Education website.
+The Department of Education provides the most detailed and up-to-date school information.
 From there you can find out statistics about your zoned school and more.
 InsideSchools and GreatSchools are great resources if you're interested in public schools.
 You might also want to check out non-zoned charter schools and private schools.
-(Arming yourself with stats is one helpful piece when evaluating a school, but nothing will give you the flavor of a school like seeing it in person.
-Tours and information sessions are offered at different points in the year, find tour dates and times on the school website, or at the DOE site.)
+Arming yourself with stats is one helpful piece when evaluating a school, but nothing will give you the flavor of a school like seeing it in person.
+Tours and information sessions are typically offered at different points in the year, although this is on hold amid the current health crisis.

-(Looking to ease the transition to New York for the kids?
-Read this for some tips and encouragement from a child’s perspective.)
+Looking to ease the transition to New York for the kids?
+We have some tips and encouragement from a child’s perspective.

 What evacuation zone are you in?
 Superstorm Sandy taught us that severe weather can affect the city in dramatic ways, and climate experts say we are likely to see more intense weather in the future.
-Parts of the city at greatest risk for flooding are evacuated first (see the zones here).
+Parts of the city at greatest risk for flooding are evacuated first.
 It's something to consider, as there'll be a temporary disruption even if your building isn't damaged, and a far bigger upheaval if it is.
 Plus, if you're buying, living in a flood zone might mean shelling out for high-priced flood insurance and having to pick up the pieces when the next big storm hits.
-Here are the basics on what you should be thinking about if you’re considering buying in a flood zone.

 How safe is the neighborhood?
-You can always check the official NYPD website for crime statistics, but the best way to get a sense of how comfortable you'll feel in the neighborhood is to ask someone who lives there, and to check it out yourself, especially at night.
-The vibe at 10 p.m. might be very different than at the 3 p.m. open house you attended.
-Localize.city will also offer information on crime rates, as well as how those stats compare to the rest of the city.
+The official NYPD website has crime statistics, but the best way to get a sense of how comfortable you'll feel in the neighborhood is to ask someone who lives there, and to check it out yourself, especially at night.
+The vibe at 10 p.m. might be very different than at the 3 p.m. viewing you scheduled.
+Localize.city has information on crime rates, as well as how those stats compare to the rest of the city.

 How easy is it to find a parking spot?
 With the exception of Staten Island, the answer to this question is probably going to be "not very."
-But if you plan to have a car, you can ask residents, brokers, and doormen about this and get familiar with alternate-side-of-the-street parking regulations.
-In Brooklyn, you'll wind up having to move your car less frequently than in Manhattan if you park on the street.
+But if you plan to have a car, you can ask residents, brokers, and doormen about this and get familiar with alternate side street parking regulations.
+Street parking regulations have been scaled back amid the pandemic but typically you'll wind up moving your car less frequently in Brooklyn than in Manhattan.
 (Check out Brick Underground’s series on neighborhoods with the best and worst on-street parking, which covers Manhattan, Brooklyn, Queens and the Bronx).
 If you decide to park your car in a garage, be sure to factor monthly fees into your budget.
 In Manhattan, $400-$500 a month is not unusual for garage parking.
-Some garages in prime locations charge as much as $800 to 900 a month.
+Some garages in prime locations charge as much as $800 to $900 a month.
 Renting a car is always an option, too.
 A Zipcar membership allows you to rent cars by the hour (most cost about $15 per hour, gas included).
-Car2Go offers tiny Smart cars for a similar hourly rate, but rather than an annual membership fee, there's a $35 sign-up fee.
-The service is currently only available in Brooklyn and Queens; you can drive outside of the “home area,” mapped here as long as you start and end within it.
-On the plus side, you can leave the cars on the street where you please, as opposed to having to return them to their original spots, as you do with Zipcar.

 What's the landlord like?
 Before you plunk thousands of dollars down on your first NYC rental, run a background check of sorts on your landlord.
 Ask a few of your future neighbors what they think of the landlord, including how the building is maintained and how quickly (if at all) their requests are handled.
-Google your landlord, look up the building on the NYC Department of Buildings website.
-Also take a look at Brick Underground's rankings of best Manhattan landlords and best Brooklyn landlords.
+Google your landlord, look up the building via the NYC Department of Buildings.

 2. Money can't buy you everything